END PLASTIC SOUP

 Mare Nostrum entered into a partnership with the Sail & Explore association.

-Starting in 2022, we finance two scholarships per year for participation in a sailing expedition.
+Since 2022, we finance two to four scholarships per year for participation in a sailing expedition.
 The commitment is initially set for 5 years.
 We eagerly look forward to the reports from the scholarship recipients and encourage all members to inform young, interested researchers among their families and acquaintances about this exciting project.

 More information about Sail & Explore: